Evaluate CLI¶

 Dataset Loading: Loading and processing datasets according to specified

-recipes (cards, templates, formats, etc.).- Inference: Generating model predictions using different backends:
+unitxtrecipes (cards, templates, formats, etc.).- Inference: Generating model predictions using different backends:

 Local Hugging Face models via

-).Remote models accessed through APIs like OpenAI, Anthropic, Cohere, etc., often via
+transformers(HFAutoModelInferenceEngine).Remote models accessed through APIs like OpenAI, Anthropic, Cohere, etc., often via

 Evaluation: Calculating metrics based on predictions and references.